NStrijbosch/hub-module-notes/docs/battery.md

 `battery.capacity()`

-Measure the capacity of the battery left.
+Measure the capacity left in the battery.

 __Returns:__